crolarlibertyva/cdr-ecs-deployer-1/README.md

 - A new task definition revision is created on each deployment
 - The workflow waits for the service to reach a stable state before completing
 - Failed deployments will not break the workflow; check the deployment status in the final step
+- **Auto-scaling**: When enabled, creates both CPU and memory-based target tracking policies.
+The service will scale up/down to maintain the target utilization levels
+- **Task count**: If both `desired_count` and `enable_autoscaling` are specified, the desired count is set first, then auto-scaling policies are applied
+- **Cooldown periods**: Scale-out cooldown is typically shorter (60s) to respond quickly to increased load, while scale-in cooldown is longer (300s) to avoid rapid scale-down during temporary dips